 You can contact Shadowcatcher Imagery directly at (760) 533-6130 (760) 533-6130 or email@example.com.

 Welcome, Heather!
 Please introduce yourself and Shadowcatcher Imagery to our readers.

-Thank you so much for this opportunity to introduce myself and my company.
+Thank you so much for this opportunity to introduce myself and my wedding photos company.
 I am Heather, co-founder and She-E-O of Shadowcatcher Imagery.
 Shadowcatcher Imagery is a team of talented, creative wedding photographers and videographers serving the San Diego and North County areas.

 Shadowcatcher Imagery was established on July 4th, 2004, Independence Day, by myself and my husband Skip.
 Over the years, Skip, also a super talented photographer, and I have grown our business to include an amazing trusted team of creatives, bringing our couples Wedding & Engagement Photography-Videography and our signature Photo Booth-The Ultimate VIP Selfie!

 I became a photographer out of that need to successfully have a creative outlet.
 You know that urge you have to be a singer and you roll up all the car windows and sing at the top of your lungs?
 That was the feeling I had deep inside me to artistically create and produce the creative ideas my mind was always filled with.
-I tried painting, sculpture, all mediums, but somehow those visions and the way to execute them wouldn’t transfer from my brain to my fingertips, until I first picked up a camera.
+I tried painting, sculpture, all mediums, but somehow those visions and the way to execute them wouldn’t transfer from my brain to my fingertips until I first picked up a camera.
 The camera let me translate all of those ideas, come to life, and in a form, I wasn’t embarrassed to share!

-How would you describe your photo style?
+How would you describe your wedding photos?

 Tips for couples who are interviewing a wedding photographer?